-Since then, the Bavarian State Ministry of Health and Care stands for what people want most: Health and quality of life – in every phase of life and into old age.
+Since then, the Bavarian State Ministry of Health, Care and Prevention stands for what people want most: Health and quality of life – in every phase of life and into old age.
 The following questions are at the forefront:

 - How do I stay healthy as long as possible?